Qiskit/qiskit/doc/dev_introduction.rst

 can then generate **OpenQASM** code that can flow through other components in the *qiskit* directory.

-The *extensions* directory extends quantum circuits as needed to support other gate sets and algorithms.
-Currently there is a *standard* extension defining some typical quantum gates.
+The :py:mod:`extensions <qiskit.extensions>` directory extends quantum circuits as needed to support other gate sets and algorithms.
+Currently there is a :py:mod:`standard <qiskit.extensions.standard>` extension defining some typical quantum gates.

 Internal modules
 ----------------

 The directory also contains internal modules that are still under development:

-- a *qasm* module for parsing **OpenQASM** circuits
+- a :py:mod:`qasm <qiskit.qasm>` module for parsing **OpenQASM** circuits
-- an *unroll* module to interpret and “unroll” **OpenQASM** to a target gate basis (expanding gate subroutines and loops as needed)
+- an :py:mod:`unroll <qiskit.unroll>` module to interpret and “unroll”
+  **OpenQASM** to a target gate basis (expanding gate subroutines and loops as needed)
-- a *dagcircuit* module for working with circuits as graphs
+- a :py:mod:`dagcircuit <qiskit.dagcircuit>` module for working with circuits as graphs
-- a *mapper* module for mapping all-to-all circuits to run on devices with fixed couplings
+- a :py:mod:`mapper <qiskit.mapper>` module for mapping all-to-all circuits to run on devices with fixed couplings
-- a *simulators* module contains quantum circuit simulators
+- a :py:mod:`simulators <qiskit.simulators>` module contains quantum circuit
+  simulators
 - a *tools* directory contains methods for applications, analysis, and visualization

 Quantum circuits flow through the components as follows.
 The programming interface is used to